Welcome to today's edition of the Rush 24-7 podcast.

 It's just the outsider quality that alarms the suspicion that Obama is an outsider, a figure who really doesn't get America, grew clearer from his initial appointments.

-What native would appoint Kevin Jennings, a militant gay activists, to oversee school safety, or permit a Marxist rabble rouser to be a green job czar, or an attorney general who began by accusing Americans of cowardice when it comes to discussing discussing race.
+What native would appoint Kevin Jennings, a militant gay activist, to oversee school safety or permit a Marxist rabble-rouser to be a green job czar or an attorney general who began by accusing Americans of cowardice when it comes to discussing race.

-And then there's the we're all sorry, we'll never be arid again rhetoric, seemingly designed for a future president of the world election campaign.
+And then there's the, we're all sorry, we'll never be eroded again rhetoric, seemingly designed for a future president of the world election campaign.

-You know, wouldn't wouldn't now uh late well, too late now, um sadly too late now, but wouldn't this week have been a good time for Obama to lower the seas?
+You know, wouldn't now, well, too late now, sadly, too late now, but wouldn't this week have been a good time for Obama to lower the seas?

 I mean, that could go a long way toward minimizing any damage.